How to Marry a Millionaire: Plot

 Pola is myopic but hates wearing glasses in the presence of men.
-She falls for a phony oil tycoon, J. Stewart Merrill, unaware he is a crooked speculator.
-When she takes a plane from LaGuardia Airport to meet him, she ends up on the wrong plane.
-A man sits next to her, also wearing glasses.
-He thinks she is "quite a strudel" and encourages her to wear hers.
-He is the mysterious Freddie Denmark on his way to Kansas City to find the crooked accountant who got him into trouble with the IRS.
-He has little luck when he tracks the man down, but he and Pola fall in love and get married.
+She falls for a phony oil tycoon, J. Stewart Merrill, unaware that he is a crooked speculator.
+When she takes a plane from LaGuardia Airport to meet him in Atlantic City, she ends up on the wrong plane to Kansas City.
+On the plane, she encounters the mysterious Freddie Denmark again, having unknowingly met him when he entered his apartment to retrieve his tax documents as proof that his crooked accountant stole his money and left him in trouble with the IRS.
+Freddie also wears glasses and encourages Pola to wear hers as well.
+They fall quickly in love and get married.

-Loco and Pola are reunited with Schatze just before her wedding to J.D..
+Loco and Pola are reunited with Schatze just before her wedding to J.D.
+Hanley.
 Schatze is unable to go through with the marriage and confesses to J.D. that she loves Tom.
 He agrees to call off the ceremony.
 Tom is among the wedding guests and the two reconcile and marry.
 Afterwards, the three happy couples end up at a greasy spoon diner.
 Schatze jokingly asks Eben and Freddie about their financial prospects, which are slim.
 When she finally gets around to Tom, he casually admits a net worth of around $200 million, which no one takes seriously.
 He then calls for the check, pulls out an enormous wad of money, and pays with a $1,000 bill, telling the chef to keep the change.
 The three astonished women faint, and the men drink a toast to their unconscious wives.